Enigmatic-Smile/docs/select/sdks/react-native/migration-guide.md

 ## Check the following code as your migration guide

-Use the following code as a guide related to the changes that to integrate with the Fidel API SDK:
+Use the following code as a guide related to the changes needed to integrate with the Fidel API SDK:

 ```javascript
 import Fidel, { ENROLLMENT_RESULT, ERROR } from 'fidel-react-native';